blue background with different energy examples

 * We have opted to employ the term racialised minorities, yet we acknowledge the criticism of the use of umbrella terminology to describe underrepresented and marginalised groups.
 We recognise that terms such as racialised minorities may be used to homogenise experiences of racism, potentially ignoring the unique ways discrimination affects specific individuals and/or communities (for example, Black people in the UK).

-We are delighted to announce the 2025 launch of the IGNITE mentoring Programme: Action Learning Circles!
-We are recruiting facilitators and circle participants to take part in the Programme to support researchers from underrepresented and minoritised groups in energy research.
-Closing Date for Expressions of Interest 31 October 2024.
+We are delighted to announce the 2026 launch of the IGNITE mentoring Programme: Action Learning Circles!
+The network is now recruiting facilitators and circle participants to take part in the Programme to support researchers from underrepresented and minoritised groups in energy research.
+Closing Date for Expressions of interest: 31 October January 2025.
 More information at wwww.ignitenetplus.ac.uk/initiatives/mentoring